This article was originally published on May 14, 2016.

-"Many fans, even to this day, when meeting Nichelle Nichols are a little jolted that I am not Uhura," the actress admitted to Trek novelist Robert Greenberger in Starlog #100.
+"Many fans, even to this day, when meeting Nichelle Nichols are a little jolted that I am not Uhura," the actress admitted in Starlog #100.
 "I don't act like Uhura.
 I have a totally different personality.
 So, I find people discovering that, and they act like they're meeting a whole new character."

 Another focuses on a remarkable milestone involving a kiss from Uhura, one bestowed in "Plato’s Stepchildren," an episode of Star Trek broadcast in 1968.
 That’s where Lieutenant Uhura and Captain Kirk share what Nichols and William Shatner call TV’s first interracial kiss (though it was non-consensual, as they were forced to kiss by their mythic captors).
 It was a significant advance in what could be portrayed on American television screens.

 The third story is perhaps the most legendary of all.
-As Nichols tells it, circa the end of Trek’s first season (1966-67), she considered departing the series.
-And she really didn’t, you know, but that was also true storywise for the characters played by James Doohan, George Takei and Majel Barrett Roddenberry.
+As Nichols tells it, circa the end of Trek’s first season (1966-1967), she considered departing the series.
+And she really didn’t, but that was also true storywise for the characters played by James Doohan, George Takei and Majel Barrett Roddenberry.
 Nichols confided in legendary civil rights leader Dr. Martin Luther King, Jr., who took a different view.
-She had to remain on board the series, King argued, because her very presence on the U.S.S.
-Enterprise bridge promised that Black people would be a fully integral, equal part of all our tomorrows—on Earth and in outer space.
+She had to remain onboard the series, King argued, because her very presence on the U.S.S.
+Enterprise Bridge promised that Black people would be a fully integral, equal part of all our tomorrows—on Earth and in outer space.
 Nichols was, King declared, an important role model for minority youngsters and young women looking to the future.

-"Martin Luther King asked me not to leave," Nichols explained to Ian Spelling (Starlog #151, 1990).
+"Martin Luther King asked me not to leave," Nichols explained to Starlog #151 (1990).
 "He said my role of Uhura was important because it was a major role played by a Black that was not specifically designed for a Black or a female.
 He said Uhura was not a small character, that I was 10 feet tall and that I was opening many doors.
 I had no intention of leaving the show after he said that.
 But I've got to be honest with you.
 I still look back on that decision with mixed emotions."

-Nichols elaborated two years later in another Starlog conversation with Spelling. "[King] told me, 'You've opened a door that can never be closed again.
+Nichols elaborated two years later in another Starlog conversation. "[King] told me, 'You've opened a door that can never be closed again.
 You've changed the face of television.'
 That is no small achievement.
 And I am very, very proud."

-Because, you see, after Star Trek’s resurgent popularity in the 1970s, Nichols began to work with NASA, recruiting would-be astronauts for the space shuttle and trying to diversify its off-planet legions with more women and minorities (like Sally Ride and Mae Jemison).
-She’s the only person that I could think of back then in 1985--or now, three decades later, for that matter--who actually transformed her science-fiction celebrity into true heroism.
-Imagine!
+In a certain aspect, there was no contemporary person more important than Nichelle Nichols on that list.
+After Star Trek’s resurgent popularity in the 1970s, Nichols began to work with NASA, recruiting would-be astronauts for the space shuttle and trying to diversify its off-planet legions with more women and minorities (like Sally Ride and Mae Jemison).
+She’s the only person that I could think of back then in 1985—or now, three decades later, for that matter—who actually transformed her science-fiction celebrity into true heroism.
 The woman who pretended to be an adventurer in space spurred on others to really reach for the stars.

 David McDonnell (he/him), "the maitre’d of the science fiction universe," has dished up coverage of pop culture for more than three decades.
 He apparently still holds this galaxy’s record for editing more magazine pieces about Star Trek in total than any other individual, human or alien.